misotanni/misotanni.github.io/fjs/pl/compare.md

 - 145/144, czyli komat 29. z dodanym czynnikiem pięciu.
 - 31/30, czyli komat 31. z dodanym czynnikiem pięciu.

 Jak widać, wszystkie te alteracje – oprócz 11. – zawierają czynnik 5, a 17. ma nawet podwójną 5.
-To prawdopodobnie korekcja służąca przeciwdziałaniu wszechobecnych piątek w BJ – zupełnie tak, jakby te czynniki były próbą skorygowania błędu, jakim było przypisanie
+To prawdopodobnie korekcja służąca przeciwdziałaniu wszechobecnych piątek w BJ – zupełnie tak, jakby te czynniki były próbą skorygowania błędu, jakim było przypisanie tonów diatonicznych do sekwencji ptolemejskiej.
+Także widzimy dużo komatów o postaci $$\frac{n+1}{n}$$, natomiast tutaj są one prawdopodobnie zjawiskiem przypadkowym.

-Of course, all of these accidentals save the 11-comma have factors of five, and the 17-comma even has a double factor of five.
-This is probably an adjustment for the abundance of factors of five in Johnston's notation, so it's almost as if these commas are an attempt at correcting Johnston's mistake of mapping the natural notes to the Ptolemaic sequence.
-The abundance of superparticular commas is also notable, but seems to be coincidental in this case.

 These factors cannot receive quite the same criticism as they do in Helmholtz-Ellis; they are quite logical in the context of the illogical choice of natural notes.
 65/64 maps 8/5 to 13/8; 51/50 maps 25/24 to 17/16; 46/45 maps 45/32 to 23/16.
 They map simple 5-limit intervals to the primes.